-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-ual problems as they are discovered.
-Include information nods for problem correction.
-In addition, provide informations.

-not provided in accordance with the plan of care, or provided in accordance" is defined as exceeding having no documentation for the exception.
-All was units of service cannot be exceeded, but average units of service cannot be exceeded. d the Performing Provider.
-Reimbursement made for service or not sufficiently documented, is recouped.
-The phrase "not an average expected rate of utilization by more than 10% tiver services are prior authorized, so that the annual limits tilization, month to month, can vary.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analy osis (including trand identification)

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

-Other Specify:

-ethods for discovery and remediation related to the assu- verational.
-No Yes improvement Strategy in place, provide timelines to design rance of Financial Accountability that are currently non-cial Accountability, the specific timeline for implementing its operation.
+s for Remediation/Fixing Individual Problems Describe the States method for addressing individu ual problems as they are discovered.
+Include inform ation 1 nods for problem correction.
+In addition, provide inj i 1 not provided in accordance with the plan of care, provided in accordance" is defined as exceeding d the Performing Provider.
+Reimbursement made for or not sufficiently documented, is recouped.
+The phase an average expected rate of utilization by more that it is services are prior authorized, so that the annualitilization, month to month, can vary. rase "no an 10% : Remediation Data Aggregation Remediation-related Data Aggregation and Analy osis (including trend identification) Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): State Medicaid Agency Weekly Operating Agency Monthly Sub-State Entity Quarterly Other Specify: Annually Continuously and Ongoing Other Specify: methods operation No Yes Ple e State does not have all elements of the Quality Infor discovery and remediation related to the assunal. mprovement Strategy in place, provide timelines to a rance of Financial Accountability that are currently acial Accountability, the specific timeline for implements operation. y nona.
+Rate Determination Methods.
+In two pages or less, describe the methods that are employed to establish provider payment rates for waiver services and the entity or entities that are responsible for rate determination.
+Indicate any opportunity for public comment in the process.
+If different methods are employed for various types of services, the description may group services for which the same method is employed.
+State laws, regulations, and policies referenced in the description are available upon request to CMS through the Medicaid agency or the operating agency (if applicable).